greaselovely/pansh/README.md

 Also, you'll have to chmod +x the shell scripts to make them usable, but I'm guessing you knew that already.
 If not, do it.

+Very important, do not use underscores for your inventory hostnames.
+That is the file separator by default, unless you change it.

 ---

 paloalto-var.sh